-Reports То When Content Audit Reports Te Pūkenga ELT, RAC, and Copies to external auditor.
-At the end of each audit audit objective audit scope executive summary of major findings and recommendations detailed recommendations management response agreed actions - with set timelines Annual Report Te Pūkenga ELT, RAC, Te Pūkenga Council, and Copy to external auditor.
-By the end of Q1 each year for previous year's activities achievement of the annual audit plan, staffing plan and budgets summary of major findings and recommendations amendments to audit plan
+Reports То When Content Audit Te Pūkenga ELT, At the end of each audit objective Reports RAC, and audit audit scope copies provided to executive summary of major external auditor as findings and recommendations part of the external detailed recommendations audit. management response agreed actions - with set timelines Annual Te Pūkenga ELT, By the end of Q1 o achievement of the annual Report RAC, each year for audit plan, staffing plan and - Te Pūkenga Council, previous year's budgets and activities

-Reports То When Content Internal Audit Plan Te Pūkenga ELT, RAC, Te Pūkenga Council, and Copy to external auditor.
-By the end of Q3 each year for following year's activities o proposed annual audit plan Interim Status Reports Te Pūkenga ELT, RAC, and Copies to external auditor.
+Reports То When Content Copy to external auditor. summary of major findings and recommendationsamendments to audit plan Internal Audit and Assurance Plan Te Pūkenga ELT, RAC, Te Pūkenga Council, and copy to external auditor.
+By the end of Q3 each year for following year's activities proposed annual audit and assurance plan Interim Status Reports Te Pūkenga ELT, RAC.
 Quarterly progress against, and significant amendments to the current annual audit plan summary of major findings and recommendations

-4.8 Quality assurance and improvement programme
+4.9 Quality assurance and improvement programme

-Te Pūkenga internal audit function will maintain a quality assurance and improvement programme that covers all aspects of internal audit.
-The programme will include an evaluation of the internal audit function's conformance with the Standards and an evaluation of whether internal auditors apply the IIA's Code of Ethics.
+The internal audit function will maintain a quality assurance and improvement programme that covers all aspects of internal audit.
+The programme will include an evaluation of the internal audit function's conformance with the requirements of this Charter, including adherence to IIA Standards and Code of Ethics.
 The programme will also assess the efficiency and effectiveness of the internal audit function and identify opportunities for improvement.

-The appointed internal audit manager will communicate to the ELT and the RAC on the internal audit function's quality assurance and improvement programme, including results of internal assessments (both ongoing and periodic) and external assessments conducted at least once every five years by a qualified, independent assessor or assessment team external to Te Pūkenga.
+The Risk and Assurance Director will communicate to the ELT and the RAC on the internal audit function's quality assurance and improvement programme, including results of internal assessments (both ongoing and periodic) and any external assessments undertaken from time to time...

-4.9 Review of the framework
+4.10 Review of the Charter

-This framework must be reviewed annually, but more frequently as circumstances may necessitate.
+This Charter must be reviewed every two years, or as circumstances may necessitate.
 It must be endorsed by the RAC and approved by Te Pūkenga Council to formally establish the authority of the internal audit function.

-5. Ngā Haepapatanga | Roles and
+5. Ngā Haepapatanga | Roles and Responsibilities

-Responsibilities